CprimeLearningLabs/terraform-gcp-intro/labs/lab-3.4-Secure_Password/lab3.4-secure_password.md

 :bangbang: NOTE: Using credentials stored in parameter store helps secure the database.
 Applications that need to access the database should use provisioning logic to extract the password from the parameter store and inject it into the application.
 The password should not be saved in files on an application server.

-### Viewing the Password in AWS Console
+### Viewing the Password in GCP Console

-For privileged users, the password can be revealed through the AWS console.
+For privileged users, the password can be revealed through the GCP console.
 Let's take a look.

-1. In the AWS console search bar, type "systems manager".
+1. In the GCP console search bar, type "systems manager".
 Click on the Systems Manager item in the drop-down.

 2. On the Systems Manage dashboard page, click on the "Parameter Store" menu item in the left navigation panel.
 This will show a list of your stored parameters.